t4qjXH8N/ioBroker.wiffi-wz/README.md

 - Mandatory settings can be done on the admin page.
 - The wiffi-wz can be configured from the admin page (there are some problems, see known issues of this release).

-Known issues:
-- Sometimes it is not possible to change the wiffi settings using the admin page.
-There seems to be a problem with the ajax calls.
-Any ideas how to improve that?

 #### 0.0.1 (12-Jan-2017)
 Features:
 - The sensor data is send to the ioBroker and saved as corresponding states.

-Knwon issuses:
-- Works only with hardcoded ip adresses for testing purposes.

 ## License
 The MIT License (MIT)